The Prestige (film): Release

 Touchstone Pictures opted to move the release date forward by a week, from the original October 27, to October 20, 2006.
 The film earned $14.8 million on opening weekend in the United States, debuting at #1.
-It grossed $109 million, including $53 million from the United States.
+It grossed $109 million worldwide, including $53 million from the United States.
 The film received nominations for the Academy Award for Best Art Direction (Nathan Crowley and Julie Ochipinti) and the Academy Award for Best Cinematography (Wally Pfister), as well as a nomination for the Hugo Award for Best Dramatic Presentation, Long Form in 2007.
+The film was also nominated for both Best Science Fiction Film and Best Costume Design the Saturn Awards.